openflighthpc/flight-control/README.md

 This will include generating cost logs if none are present, or updating them if `rerun` is set to `true`.

 If `slack` is set to `true`, the daily report will be sent to the project's `slack_channel`.

+### Instance Mappings

+Instance mappings can be used to translate platform names (e.g. t2.micro or Standard_B1ls) into more customer friendly names, such as Compute (Medium).

+Instance mappings can be managed using the rake tasks:
+- `rake instance_mappings:list`
+- `rake instance_mappings:create[platform,instance_type,customer_facing]`
+- `rake instance_mappings:update[platform,instance_type,new_customer_facing]
+- `rake instance_mappings:delete[platform,instance_type]`

+A default set of instance mappings are created during project setup.

+### Instance Prices and Sizes

+Instance prices and sizes (GPUS, CPUs and RAM) are saved in text files in `lib/platform_files`.
+These should be updated regularly, by running `rake instance_details:record`.

+This may take a few minutes to complete, especially for Azure data due to limitations in the Azure APIs.

+As there are thousands of instance type and region combinations, these are only recorded for those matching existing instance logs (for all projects, for all dates).
+If a new instance is created with a new region and/or instance type, this task should be rerun.

+This uses the credentials of the first active project for each platform.
+If there are no such projects an alert highting this will be shown on the command line and it will not run for that platform.

+#### Region name mappings

+Both AWS and Azure use non standard region names in their pricing/size APIs/SDKs.
+To ensure the correct region names are used for these queries, these are mapped against instance region names in `aws_region_names.txt` and `azure_region_names.txt`.
+When adding resources in a new region, the related file should be checked to ensure a mapping is present.

+For AWS projects, a missing mapping will be highlighted when adding regions using `rake:projects:manage`.
+At the time of writing, AWS mappings can be found at https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region but unfortunately Azure do not publicly provide such a list.